-Aboveare two very cheap 'bottle jacks'.
-Note the 12 inch tall 'square' in the center, and the ruler below.
-Both are in the photo to give you an idea of size.
-Jack tops (sometimes called anvils) are often the versatile types that screw-down into the jack pistons and those jack pistons are shown with pressure released, that is, down.
+Above are two inexpensive 'bottle jacks'.
+Note my 12 inch tall 'machinists square' in the center, and the ruler below.
+These are in the photo to give you an idea of size.
+Jack tops (sometimes called anvils) are often the versatile types that screw-down into the jack pistons and those jack pistons are shown with jack pressure released, that is, down.
 Another one of my jacks, not shown here, is very similar, the adaptor top made from a piece of iron pipe, cut with a hacksaw, to make a half round longwise.
 Nicer than the bent metal type in the right side of the above photo; and is described in this article.
 The jack on the left side has a top I made from aluminum stock.

-Below is a photo of my quite small scissors jack.
-It is rated at 2 tons!
-I find this jack quite useful at times.
+Below is a photo of my small scissors jack.
+It is rated at 2 tons.
+I find this small jack quite useful.
 I have made a curved cradle for the top of this jack, as shown.
 As on my other jacks, the curved cradle is rotatable.
-This jack cost a bit more than the bottle jack type I discuss in this article; still, this scissors type was cheap.
+This jack cost a bit more than the bottle jack type I discuss in this article; still, this scissors type was fairly cheap.

-To make very useful jacks for all sorts of work on your BMW motorcycles, I suggest you purchase a small scissors jack as shown, and also purchase the smallest, cheapest, hydraulic bottle jack at your nearest auto-parts store, WalMart, etc. For the best versatility, if you have a choice, get the shortest one, and get a type that has a screw top that you can extend upwards.
+To make very useful jacks for all sorts of work on your BMW motorcycles, I suggest you purchase a small scissors jack as shown, and also purchase the smallest, cheapest, hydraulic bottle jack at your nearest auto-parts store, WalMart, etc. For the best versatility get a short one that has a screw top that you can extend upwards.

-The packaging boxes these come packaged-in typically list an approximate 6 inches of possible lift movement.
+The packaging boxes typically list approximately 6 inches of possible lift movement.
 In actuality, for the one's I have seen, the hydraulic piston will move a bit under 5 inches.
 These jacks sell for $15 or so, and every one I have seen is made in China.
 I have yet to see any of them leak or otherwise fail.